 DOs with invested accounts retain funds from canceled checks on their books.

 Payment Over Cancellation (POC) Processing

-A POC results when a check previously canceled by a UCC is subsequently presented for payment.
+A POC results when a check previously canceled by a UCC is subsequently presented for payment and accepted upon presentation.
 When Fiscal Service has sent a cancellation credit to the DO and the check is subsequently negotiated, Fiscal Service, via TRACS debits the DO's account through IPAC for the overpayment.
 Fiscal Service forwards a FS Form 3858 to the DO for completion by the payee/claimant.
 Upon receipt of the completed claim, Fiscal Service processes it according to the CFIF guidelines.

 IPAC Bill Data File

 TRACS generates an IPAC bill data file reflecting the individual payee or claimant and corresponding check information to accompany the IPAC bill.
 Credits and charges are listed separately and are not commingled in the same IPAC bill document or IPAC bill data file.

 Federal Entity Reporting (IPAC)